Public Lands: Help Wanted

 Do you love National Parks?
 How about National Forests?
 What about National Monuments, Bureau of Land Management Lands, or National Seashores?
 Have you ever loved a state park, county park or municipal park?
 How about a park like Torres del Paine in Chile?
 Would you like to visit Parque Nacional Galapagos in Ecuador?
 Or maybe, Lake Manyara National Park in Tanzania?
 These are all public lands, and written here or there are the words Help Wanted.
 Public Lands all over the world need our help.

 Public Lands need us as much as we need them.
 In the United States we have a multibillion-dollar backlog of deferred maintenance and repairs within the National Park Service.
-Our other federal agencies also have significant backlogs.
+It is a massive undertaking to maintain the historic buildings whose stories fascinate us, the trails we love to hike, the bridges we need to cross, and more, all while ensuring the safety of the parks’ visitors.
+Other federal public land agencies also have significant backlogs.
 State and local governments also face challenges maintaining public lands.
-Now, imagine the challenges that other countries with smaller economies face.
-It is easy to assume that fees and other monies fund the work and maintenance these magical lands require, but the truth is more opaque.
-Again, the signs abound if you can see them – Help Wanted.

 A maintained trail is safer for visitors

 Our next several blog posts will celebrate some of our very own Public Lands heroes who inspire us and lead us.
 We will be learning more about Mark Hardgrove, Barbara Kennedy, Garry Oye, and Jim Upchurch.
-They each spent their careers working for our Public Lands and in retirement volunteer as Board members, trip leaders, and so much more.
+They each spent their careers helping our Public Lands and in retirement volunteer as Board members, trip leaders, and so much more.
 They are heroes who have dedicated their lives to answering our Public Lands’ call – Help Wanted.
 ConservationVIP from its founding until present has been guided by the leadership of talented land managers.
 If you have had a career working for Public Lands and are seeking volunteer opportunities for your next chapter in retirement, give us a call.

 Previous post A Tanzania Dream Comes to Fruition!
+Next post Garry Oye - One Volunteer Who Impacts Many

 Discover alternative ways to